MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 ### Exercise 1: Create the Real Estate Property table using Copilot
 First, you're going to use Copilot in Power Apps to create a Real Estate Property table.

-1. Sign in to Power Apps at `https://make.powerapps.com`.
+1. Sign in to Power Apps at `https://make.powerapps.com` using the credentials provided to you on the **Resources** tab.

 1. At the top right of your screen, change the Environment to **Dev One**.
 This is where you will be working for the entirety of this lab.